 The College of Graduate Studies offers a 10-month Master of Science in Biomedical Sciences (MBS) program and a 2-year Master of Science in Pharmaceutical Sciences (MSPS) program.
-The programs are offered in a convenient, Hyflex format allowing students to take classes online, in person, or do both.
+The programs are offered in a convenient, Hyflex format allowing students to take classes online or in person..
 The MBS program prepares students for an entry-level position in biotech or nutraceutical companies and strengthens applications for health professional programs.
-The MSPS program prepares entrylevel pharmaceutical scientists for the biotech, nutraceutical, and pharmaceutical industries.
+The MSPS program prepares entry-level pharmaceutical scientists for the biotech, nutraceutical, and pharmaceutical industries.